Create a Website Account - Manage notification subscriptions, save form progress and more.

 You may have a warrant out for your arrest.
 You have the following options:

-If you or your business has received a bad check in exchange for goods or services, fill out a Victim Information Form (first time victims only), attach the bad check to a completed Submittal/Witness Form (use a separate form for each bad check), and mail or deliver these materials to our office: MCAO Check Enforcement Program, 11 West Jefferson Street, 2nd Floor, Phoenix, AZ 85003.
+If you or your business has received a bad check in exchange for goods or services, fill out a Victim Information Form (first time victims only), attach the bad check to a completed Submittal/Witness Form (use a separate form for each bad check), and mail or deliver these materials to our office: MCAO Check Enforcement Program, 225 West Madison Street, Phoenix, AZ 85003.
 If there is sufficient evidence to prove the ID of the check writers, we will take action — including criminal prosecution — to collect the funds you are owed from the bad check writer plus a $25 merchant fee at no cost to you.

 We encourage the victims to contact the check writer to resolve the issue of non-payment.
 We have provided “Demand for Payment” guidelines and example letters you can mail to the check writer.
 This should be taken prior to contacting the Check Enforcement Program.